typetron/typetron.org/tutorials/blog/index.md

 ## Introduction

-In this tutorial we will build a small personal blog for a chef where he will be able to add, edit and delete articles of different recipes.
+In this tutorial we will build a small [REST API](https://en.wikipedia.org/wiki/Representational_state_transfer) personal blog for a chef where he will be able to add, edit and delete articles of different recipes.

 Before diving into Typetron, let's lay down the idea on paper.
 Will will have:
- - a home page that will display a list of the latest articles.
+ - a Home page that will display a list of the latest articles.
 An article has a title, date, content and an image.
- - an about page with personal information
+ - an About page with personal information
- - a contact page
+ - a Contact page
  - a page that displays one article
  - a page for adding and editing an article

-And that's it.
+That's it.
 A very simple web page.

 ##### Preparing the environment